joshua1234511/scissors/modules/social_media/README.txt

 The social media share module allows the user share current page to different social media.

-Social media share is rendered as block and you can customize as much as you can.
-Configuration page
+Social media share is rendered as block and as field type as well and you can customize as much as you can in Configuration page and settings page.

 Event subscriber

 Module provides an event so that others can develop an event subscriber to modify.
-Event Subscriber name :-
+This are the event Subscriber name :-

   social_media.add_more_social_media
   -----------------------------------